Seirdy/seirdy.one/content/posts/website-best-practices.md

 Pages should finish making all network requests while loading, save for a form submission.
 I singled out lazy-loading, but other factors can violate this constraint.

 One example is pagination.
 It's easier to download one long article ahead of time, but inconvenient to load each page separately.
 Displaying content all at once also improves searchability.
-The single-page approach has obvious limits: don't expect users to happily download a 50 thousand word novella.
+The single-page approach has obvious limits: don't expect users to happily download a single-page novel.

 Another common offender is infinite-scrolling.
 This isn't an issue without JavaScript.
 Some issues with infinite-scrolling were summed up quite nicely in [a single panel on xkcd](https://xkcd.com/1309/).